 Habitat fragmentation and subsequent isolation of black bear populations is a concern for small bear populations.
 Corridors connecting isolated black bear populations have been recommended to ensure the long-term persistence of bears (Rudis and Tansey 1995).
 Human influence on urbanization, agriculture, and high traffic volume roads can affect corridors and linkages among populations.
 As human populations grow, corridor protection and development become more important for the long-term persistence of bears.

 Although habitat management has consequences for black bears, the ability to effectively manage habitat has become more complex.
-Public land management has been influenced by increased public resistance to silvicultural treatments (e.g., clear cutting, prescribed fire), increased environmental regulation, and decreased budgets (Weaver 2000).
-Prescribed burning can be challenging to implement due to public perceptions about fire suppression and air quality concerns.
+Public land management has been influenced by increased public resistance to silvicultural treatment, increased environmental regulation, and decreased budgets (Weaver 2000).
+Prescribed burning can be challenging to implement due to traditional public views about fire suppression and air quality concerns.
 Private and corporate land management may not benefit from the professional resource input during public resource management deliberations.